Derek1086/expense-app/README.md

 ![alt-text](/expense-app/pics/item.png)

 ### Pie Chart
-The pie chart will display your expenses and how much they take up your budget!
+The pie chart will display your expenses and how much they take up your budget
 ![alt-text](/expense-app/pics/chart.png)